 Here’s a golden rule to follow: for every 10,000 residents you wish to reach, you’ll want at least one-hundred yard signs.
 Keep in mind that highly frequented areas by motorists will offer more impressions that rural backroads or suburban neighborhoods.

 Strategic locations in the center medians and grand boulevards can help boost your brand’s exposure.
 Make sure to contact your municipality or local government and ensure your signage placement isn’t violating any local laws or ordinances.
-Image360 will inform you about this process, since compliance is one of our top priorities.
+Image360 Corporate will inform you about this process, since compliance is one of our top priorities.

 What are the most common types of yard and lawn signs?

 Where I should I put these signs anyway?

 One of your first priorities will be to find a map of the areas you wish to target (Google Maps might be too intangible for this, as you’ll realize shortly).
 Try to attain demographic or political information by district using survey results and information collected by the U.S. Census Bureau.
 This way, you’ll be able to either target voters who may swing your direction, or potential customers who fit the demographic most likely to purchase your product or service.